P.F. Chang's Stir-Fried Eggplant (Copycat Recipe)

 How to pick a good Chinese eggplant.
 Look for a dull skin rather than shiny.
 A shiny skin sometimes indicates the plant has overripened.
 Peel back the calyx at the stem end and check the area underneath.
 You want it as white as possible.
 The eggplant should feel firm but not hard.

 Make the sauces ahead of time.
 All three sauces keep in the fridge for up to a month.
-If you’re making other P.F.
-Chang’s dishes that use the dark sauce (like the Mongolian Beef or Beef with Broccoli), prep a batch of dark sauce and you’ll have it ready to go for multiple recipes.
+If you're making my other P.F.
+Chang's dishes that use the same dark sauce (like the Mongolian Beef or Beef with Broccoli), prep a batch of dark sauce and you'll have it ready to go for multiple recipes.

 What to Serve With Stir-Fried Eggplant